Jeet-827/Jeet-827/README.md

-## Hi there
+## Hi there 👋
 I'm **Jeet**, a software engineer based in **India 🇮🇳**.

 I enjoy building modern, responsive web applications with a strong focus on UI/UX and performance.
-I mostly work on frontend shuff - React, ReactNative, Tailwind, and a bit of animation with GSAP.
+I mostly work on frontend stuff — React, React Native, Tailwind CSS, and smooth animations with GSAP.

+---

 # 💫 About Me:

+- 🚀 Currently exploring the **MERN Stack**
+- 💻 Passionate about creating clean and interactive UI
+- 📱 Building responsive web & mobile applications
+- 🌱 Learning backend architecture and scalable apps
-<br>I’m looking to collaborate on Mern Stack Project<br><br>
+- 🤝 Looking to collaborate on **MERN Stack Projects**
+- ⚡ Fun fact: I love turning ideas into real products

+---

 ## 💻 Tech Stack & Expertise